amir-hojjati/BuildingAPI/README.md

 uvicorn app.main:app --host 'localhost' --port 8000 --reload
 ```
 ### Running tests:
-The test cases currently do not cover all possible cases, but demonstrate a few cases of what should be tested.
-It could benefit from additional tests (e.g. concurrent requests).
+The test cases do not cover all possible cases, but demonstrate several examples of the type of cases that should be tested.
+It could benefit from additional tests.
 ```bash
 pytest ./tests/
 ```